TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

 | getPathToDocs      | For internal tooling only - works from `./build` folder |
 | getPathToTemplates | For internal tooling only - works from `./build` folder |
 | getPathToSource    | For internal tooling only - works from `./build` folder |

-We have to make sure the Explorer API includes --chain